iGovDirect/Security-Review/README.md

 Counter Measures: We use VPN, encryted DNS, and Yubikeys (thanks Yubico for support)

-**Scenario:** Fake passport or id-card tries to register
+**Scenario:** Attacker tries to register fake passports or id-cards

-Counter Measures: We verify passports are real on a protected backend using all security systems built in to passports.
+Counter Measures: We verify that passports are real on a protected backend using all security systems built in to passports.
 For some countries we require a two tier registration, that means after registration, the password is sent as SMS or preferably using an authenticator app to verify it.

-**Scenario:** A bot attacks the Cloud Functions
+**Scenario:** A distributed denial-of-service (DDoS) against the website

-Counter Measures: We limit by country IP
+Counter Measures: Requires help from Google or possibly CloudFlare.

 **Scenario:** A hired hack team tries to perform a "wipe"

-Counter Measures: We dump multiple back-ups around the world
+Counter Measures: We regulary keep back-up dumpes on usb-sticks around the world

-**Scenario:** Brut force attack agaist auth function
+**Scenario:** Attacker tries a brut force attack agaist auth cloud function

-Counter Measures: Token (possibly also trigger captcha)
+Counter Measures:

 **Scenario:** Physical access with the target pc due to burglary or theft